gatsbyjs/gatsby/docs/blog/2018-10-11-rise-of-modern-web-development/index.md

 Some challenges of traditional CMS development environments include:

 - **Walled-garden development.** Work on projects across CMS systems often requires reimplementing basic functionality like carousels or banners.
 Development can be blocked due to CMS access restrictions or code freezes.
-Upgrade paths can be challenging when CMSs don’t support component UI versioning.
+Upgrade paths can be challenging when CMSs don't support component UI versioning.

 - **Maintaining local environments**.
-Setting up a local app server and database and keeping it up to date with team members’ changes is time-consuming, especially when switching between projects or returning after a gap in development.
+Setting up a local app server and database and keeping it up to date with team members' changes is time-consuming, especially when switching between projects or returning after a gap in development.

 - **Project organization.** Reliably installing and managing third-party dependencies, including cross-compatibility and handling bugs in upstream, is challenging.
 Vanilla JavaScript offers no standard project organization or code bundling patterns.